Honeycomb Hubbard Model at van Hove Filling: Construction of the Self-energy function

 \subsection{The ring sectors and the power-counting}

 Let $G=\cT\cup\cL$ be a 2PI graph generated by the two-level multi-arch expansions.
-Menger's theorems ensure that, any such graph $G$ has three line-disjoint independent paths and two internally vertex-disjoint paths joining the two external vertices \cite{AMR1} of $G$.
-Since different propagators in these paths may have different scaling properties, in order to obtain the optimal bounds for the self-energy, we need to choose the optimal integration paths from which we can obtain the best convergent scaling factors.
-The optimal paths are called the ring structure.
+Menger's theorem ensures that, any such graph $G$ has three line-disjoint independent paths and two internally vertex-disjoint paths joining the two external vertices \cite{AMR1} of $G$.
+Since different propagators in these paths may have different scale properties, in order to obtain the optimal bounds for the self-energy we need to choose the optimal integration paths from which we can obtain the best convergence factors.
+The optimal paths are called a ring structure.
 See Figure \ref{rin} for an illustration. \begin{definition} A ring $R$ is a set of two paths $P_{R,1}$, $P_{R,2}$ in $\cL\cup\cT$ connecting the two vertices $y$ and $z$ and satisfies the following conditions: Firstly, the two paths in $R$ don't have any intersection on the paths or on the vertices, except on the two external vertices $y$ and $z$.
-Secondly, let $b$ be any node in the biped tree $\cG_\cB$, then at least two external fields of $b$ are not contained in the ring. \end{definition}
+Secondly, let $b$ be any node in the biped tree $\cG^{r_{max}}_\cB$, then at least two external fields of $b$ are not contained in the ring. \end{definition}